AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: Experiments

 \subsection{Main Results}

 \textbf{AceGRPO is an effective reinforcement learning method that substantially improves end-to-end MLE performance.} Table~\ref{tab:main_results} presents a comprehensive comparison with proprietary frontier and large open-source LLMs on the MLE-Bench-Lite.
 As it shows, Ace-30B consistently outperforms the baseline Qwen3-30B-A3B-Thinking model in all major evaluation metrics.
-In particular, the Any Medal rate increases by 24.25\% (from 27.27\% to 51.52\%), and the HumanRank score improves by 22.39\% (from 0.4875 to 0.7114).
+In particular, the Any Medal rate increases by 24.25\% (from 27.27\% to 51.52\%), and the HumanRank score improves by 22.39\% (from 48.75 to 71.14).
 Notably, Ace-30B also achieves a \textbf{100\% Valid Submission rate}, matching the strongest proprietary LLM (Claude-4.5-Sonnet) and indicating substantially improved robustness in long-horizon MLE tasks.
 These consistent gains across multiple metrics demonstrate that AceGRPO yields effective reinforcement learning updates, enabling LLMs to internalize machine learning engineering strategies beyond inference-time prompting.

-\textbf{AceGRPO approaches the performance of proprietary frontier LLMs while outperforming larger open-source baselines.} As shown in Table~\ref{tab:main_results}, Ace-30B attains aggregated performance that is competitive with proprietary frontier models on both Any Medal rate and HumanRank score, despite being trained from a substantially smaller open-source base model.
-In particular, Ace-30B reaches a 51.52\% Any Medal rate and a 71.14\% HumanRank score, matching the level of GPT-5.2 (56.06\% Any Medal; 0.7105 HumanRank score) and even slightly surpassing it on Human Rank.
-Meanwhile, Ace-30B clearly outperforms larger open-source baselines such as DeepSeek-V3.2 (39.39\% Any Medal; 0.6592 HumanRank score) and Qwen3-235B-2507 (37.88\% Any Medal; 0.6970 HumanRank score), despite their 8$\times$--22$\times$ larger parameter counts.
+\textbf{AceGRPO approaches the performance of proprietary frontier LLMs while outperforming larger open-source baselines.} As shown in Table~\ref{tab:main_results}, Ace-30B attains aggregated performance that is competitive with proprietary frontier models on both Any Medal rate and HumanRank score, despite being trained from a substantially smaller open-source LLM.
+In particular, Ace-30B reaches a 51.52\% Any Medal rate and a 71.14\% HumanRank score, matching the level of GPT-5.2 (56.06\% Any Medal; 71.05 HumanRank score) and even slightly surpassing it on Human Rank.
+Meanwhile, Ace-30B clearly outperforms larger open-source baselines such as DeepSeek-V3.2 (39.39\% Any Medal; 65.92 HumanRank score) and Qwen3-235B-2507 (37.88\% Any Medal; 69.70 HumanRank score).
 These results suggest that AceGRPO closes a substantial portion of the gap to closed-source frontier LLMs and delivers stronger performance than much larger open-source models under realistic MLE evaluation settings.

 \textbf{AceGRPO enables sustained self-evolution rather than one-shot performance gains.} Figure~\ref{fig:medal_rate_time} plots the Any Medal rate over time on MLE-Bench-Lite for different LLMs.
 Whereas Qwen3-30B-A3B-Thinking largely plateaus within the first six hours, Ace-30B continues to improve steadily throughout the entire run, consistently surpassing the base model and progressively narrowing the gap to GPT-5.2.
 This persistent upward trajectory suggests that AceGRPO facilitates sustained self-improvement over extended horizons, rather than yielding isolated or brittle gains, supporting its effectiveness for MLE-style tasks.